rust-lang/rust/src/doc/trpl/dining-philosophers.md

 6. ... ?
 All the forks are taken, but nobody can eat!

 There are different ways to solve this problem.
 We’ll get to our solution in the tutorial itself.
-For now, let’s get started modelling the problem itself.
+For now, let’s get started modeling the problem itself.
 We’ll start with the philosophers:

 ```rust